resbaz/nectar-cloud-lessons/Resources/Play.md

 I am MAN - the annoying friend who knows everything, and insists on going on and on about it if accidentally asked…

+*MKDIR*

+I am MKDIR - a tradesman who can add rooms to your house at the drop of a hat!.

 *CD*

-Know me as CD: the segway in the house.
+Know me as CD: the Segway in the house.
 Hitch a ride with me when you want to go to a different room!
 I don's say much, but I do a lot of heavy lifting!

 *CHMOD*